Zena Marshall

-Zena Moyra Marshall (1 January 1926 – 10 July 2009) was a British actress of film and television, who was born in Kenya.
+Zena Moyra Marshall (1 January 1926 – 10 July 2009) was a British actress of film and television, best known for her appearances as Miss Taro in Dr. No (1962) and as Countess Ponticelli in Those Magnificent Men in Their Flying Machines (1965).

-Early years
+Early life and education

-Marshall was of English, Irish and (on her mother's side) French descent.

-Though born in Kenya, after her father's death and her mother's remarriage, Zena Marshall was brought up in Leicestershire, England.
+Marshall was born in Nairobi, Kenya, to parents of English, Irish and French descent.
+After her father's death and her mother's remarriage, she was brought up in Leicestershire, England.
+Marshall attended St Mary's, Ascot, and trained at the Royal Academy of Dramatic Art (RADA).

 Career

-Marshall attended St Mary's, Ascot and trained at the Royal Academy of Dramatic Art (RADA).
-She worked with Ensa (the Entertainments National Service Association) during the Second World War.
+Marshall worked with the Entertainments National Service Association (ENSA) during the Second World War.
 Marshall first acted on stage.
 Her film career began with a small role in Caesar and Cleopatra (1945), with Claude Rains and Vivien Leigh.
 Her exotic looks resulted in her being cast in "ethnic" roles, such as Asian women, including her role as the Chinese character Miss Taro, in the first James Bond film, Dr. No (1962).
 She also appeared in Those Magnificent Men in Their Flying Machines (1965) as the Countess Ponticelli, and made numerous television appearances.
 Her last film performance was in The Terrornauts in 1967.